![]() Bruce Roberts-Goodson See about Bruce CONTACT BRUCE BY |

 the client and designer enter into a (in our own case) simple agreement where the designer

-agrees to prepare preliminary plans for the proposed vessel for a reasonable (a relative
+agrees to prepare preliminary boat plans for the proposed vessel for a reasonable (a relative

 term!) fee.
 In our office we consider that the lines plan, general arrangement drawings